 Great!
 You’re looking to start a website.
-It doesn’t matter whether it’s a business website or just a blog you want to share with your friends, there are steps you need to take.
-The most important one is to figure out web hosting.
+Whether it’s a business website or a personal blog you want to share with friends, there are a few essential steps you need to take.
+One of the most important steps is understanding and choosing the right web hosting.

 Here’s a Web Hosting Checklist to look at:-